Aquaponics For Millionaires:

 No, seriously; you use the Friendly Vertical Growing System.
 Here’s what you do:

-1. Lease or buy a 9,500 square foot abandoned warehouse about 10-15 minutes away from city center, that has a minimum 26-foot high clear ceiling inside (a shorter building means fewer units, and less income).
+1. Lease or buy a 9,500 square foot abandoned warehouse about 10-15 minutes away from city center, that has a minimum 20-foot high clear ceiling inside (it’s common for warehouse-type buildings to have 22-foot ceilings; but a shorter building means fewer units, and less income).

 2. Having a big gravel or asphalt parking lot outside this building is a plus; you can grow even more stuff in the lot during the normal growing season in your location and make more money from the property.